SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="getexperiment"></a>
 # **GetExperiment**
-> ExperimentEntity GetExperiment (string experimentID)
+> ExperimentEntity GetExperiment (string modelHistoryServerId, string experimentID)

 Obtain an experiment's details, given its ID